Friday, September 28, 2007

 Click Here to watch my 30 second video for RCA and Roadside America's Small Wonders of America Contest.

-For fun I took a couple of hours and shot some video and edited this little video of my two home town Muffler Men during their eternal show down of waving to one another.
-(They’ve been waving to one another for more than 30 years) Try to ignore the tiny glitch at the beginning.
+For fun I took a couple of hours and shot and edited some video of my two hometown Muffler Men during their eternal show down of waving at one another.
+(They’ve been waving for more than 30 years.)
 If you want to rate the video, you'll have to join Small Wonders of America.

 Also, sorry for the lack of posts this month, but I've been on the road.
 I'll be posting a few more this month and then I'll have a post everyday for my 30 days of Halloween all month in October.